-We get a ton of questions from Influencers asking how they can improve their SEO, even if they can’t invest in our services right now.
+We get a ton of questions from social media Influencers creating a blog asking how they can improve their SEO, even if they can’t invest in our services right now.
 From an SEO standpoint, there are hundreds of things you can and should be doing to improve your blog’s SEO.
-However, there are some general tried and true basic SEO rules that you can start implementing today.
+However, there are some general tried and true basic SEO strategies that you can start implementing today.

-So we’ve compiled a list of SEO best practices for bloggers to follow on a day to day blogging basis.
-Before you start with this list of best SEO practices for bloggers, make sure you understand SEO in general and why it’s so important for bloggers by reading this post on SEO for bloggers.
+So we’ve compiled a list of SEO tips to help you optimize for all you bloggers to follow on a day-to-day blogging basis.
+Before you start with this list of best SEO practices for bloggers, make sure you understand search engine optimization in general and why it’s so important for bloggers by reading this post on SEO for bloggers.

 SEO Best Practices For Bloggers To Follow:

-If you can’t work with us to get strategic and really grow your blog following, there are some things you should be doing on the regular.
-Below are a list of things you can do to ensure that you’re not harming your SEO or doing anything that is for sure “wrong”.
-Plus, in general this list is a ideal guide for creating high quality content and building a community.
+If you can’t work with us to build a blog strategy and really optimize your following, there are some things you should be doing on the regular.
+Below is a list of things you can do to ensure that you’re not harming your SEO or doing anything that is for sure “wrong”.
+Plus, in general, this list is an ideal guide for creating high-quality content and building a community.

 Focus on a niche.

 Choose a niche, and cover it thoroughly.
 We mean niche down in all aspects of the word.
-Both in the general categorization of your site, and in the individual blog posts you publish.
-Especially when you’re just starting out, you want to get as specific, and dialed in on a topic as possible.
+Both in the general categorization of your site and in the individual blog posts you publish.
+Especially when you’re just starting, you want to get as specific and dialed in on a topic as possible.
 When it comes to SEO, broad is more competitive.
 So in order to really start earning more traffic from search engines you have to get specific.
 Plus, the more you focus on a niche, the easier it will be to gain rankings in that niche and grow your traffic faster.

 Let’s use fashion bloggers as an example.